 Things to Know

 - A credit check is required.
 Each lender sets their own credit qualification criteria, but, generally, you need to have a good credit history to qualify.
-Some lenders may allow you to obtain a co-signer if you are not able to qualify on your own.
+Lenders may allow you to obtain a co-signer if you are not able to qualify on your own.

 - In addition to credit history, some lenders have additional criteria that you need to carefully review before applying (as it may disqualify you from the loan, regardless of how good your credit is).
 This criteria could be: